 Before joining TIME, Scherer was the Washington correspondent for Salon.com, where he covered politics and elections.
-Before joining Salon, he was a Washington correspondent for Mother Jones, an assistant editor at the Columbia Journalism Review and an education reporter for the Daily Hampshire Gazette (Northampton, Mass.).
-His work has also appeared in Rolling Stone and The Nation.
+He has also worked as the Washington correspondent for Mother Jones, an assistant editor at the Columbia Journalism Review and a cub reporter for the Daily Hampshire Gazette (Northampton, Mass.).

-Scherer received an M.S. from the Columbia University Graduate School of Journalism and a B.A. from the University of California at Santa Cruz.
+Scherer is a graduate of the Columbia University Graduate School of Journalism and the University of California at Santa Cruz.